 In order to enhance professional relationships between academia and industry, the Statistics Department at the University of Georgia holds an annual "UGA Statistics Club Industry Day."
 This event helps the advancement of cutting edge research in statistics by bringing together a senior researcher from industry and students and faculty from academia.
-The lectures are usually held on a Tuesday or Thursday in Spring, preferably in February.
 Speakers deliver two presentations: a technical afternoon research lecture (as a part of our regular seminar series) and a less technical after-lunch talk followed by a question-and-answer session with the students.

 This Year's Abstract & Speaker: